cpp-ninja/cpp-edu/README.md

-Educational notes for project "CPP_NINJA".
+Different notes and snippets for self-educational project "CPP_NINJA".

 The aim of project is to become a C++ strong junior coder in two years.
 My current experience in coding is not significant, but I hope after taking 18 online-courses, reading 7 books, coding several pet-projects I become real cpp-ninja.